MicrosoftDocs/quantum-docs-pr/articles/index-rtw.md

 If you'd like more general information about Microsoft's quantum computing initiative, see [Microsoft Quantum](https://www.microsoft.com/en-us/quantum/).

 ## Feedback pipeline
 Your feedback about all parts of the Quantum Development Kit is important.
-We ask you to provide feedback by joining our communitify of developers at [Microsoft Quantum - Feedback](https://quantum.uservoice.com/).
+We ask you to provide feedback by joining our community of developers at [Microsoft Quantum - Feedback](https://quantum.uservoice.com/).
 Sign in and share your experience in one of the following forums.

 - Q# language
 - Debugging and simulation